Overview of the Hopewell Furnace "iron plantation" community in operation during its prime.

 Hopewell Furnace showcases an early American landscape of industrial operations from 1771-1883, Hopewell and other iron plantations laid the foundation for the transformation of the United States into an industrial giant for the time.
 The park's 848 acres and historic structures illustrate the business, technology and lifestyle of our growing nation.

-The National Park Service and the Friends of Hopewell Furnace invite you to join in commemorating the 248th anniversary of the Declaration of Independence at Hopewell Furnace National Historic Site on July 4, 2024.
+The National Park Service and the Friends of Hopewell Furnace invite you to join in commemorating the 249th anniversary of the Declaration of Independence on July 4, 2025.
+The annual formal commemoration ceremony will take place at 2:00 pm from the steps of Ironmaster’s Mansion on site.
+Other programming will be offered throughout the day and is open and free to the public.